 Tensions, conflicts and crises are an ever-present reality in today's world, in some cases threatening both local and global societies.
 To try to reverse the course of these processes is not a simple task.
 Scholars and professionals who understand the sources and significance of the complex processes involved are vital in helping to address these challenges.

-The mission of the program is to educate future professionals, scholars and activists who will go on to contribute to peacebuilding intiatives and processes.
-The program provides students with a distinct perspective vis-à-vis international conflicts and peacebuilding by fostering an in-depth understanding of religion and religious institutions in world conflicts.
-The program also promotes cultural sensistivity and enables students to understand diverse perspectives and narratives as important elements in the creation and resolution of conflicts.
+The mission of the program is to educate future professionals, scholars and activists who will go on to contribute to peacebuilding initiatives and processes.
+The curriculum provides students with a distinct perspective vis-à-vis international conflicts and peacemaking by fostering an in-depth understanding of religion and religious institutions in world conflicts.
+The program also promotes cultural sensitivity and enables students to understand diverse perspectives and narratives as important elements in the creation and resolution of conflicts.

 Why Peace Studies in Rome?

 One cannot emphasize enough the strength that our location gives to this program.
 Rome and the Mediterranean, with their historical significance and prominence in contemporary international affairs and conflicts, are central to the program.
 The proximity of other centers and areas relevant to contemporary global affairs – the Middle East, North Africa, Eastern Europe – is an additional advantage to our location.